kubevirt/user-guide/docs/operations/installation.md

       QEMU: Checking if device /dev/net/tun exists                               : PASS ...

+### SELinux support

+SELinux-enabled nodes need [Container-selinux](https://github.com/containers/container-selinux) installed.
+The minimum version is documented inside the kubevirt/kubevirt repository, in docs/getting-started.md, under "SELinux support".

+For (older) release branches that don't specify a container-selinux version, version 2.170.0 or newer is recommended.

 ## Installing KubeVirt on Kubernetes

 KubeVirt can be installed using the KubeVirt operator, which manages the